 - Well defined Quality Control Process

 - Detailed Inspection Reports

-All tensile fabric structures by their nature require some form of after care and they are very often ignored after installation.
-To keep your tensile fabric canopy structure a fresh look, whilst insuring its operational safety, to remain in the same quality as at installation, regular inspection and maintenance in accordance with the operations and maintenance manual is vital.
+All tensile fabric structures by their nature require some form of aftercare and they are very often ignored after installation.
+To keep your tensile fabric canopy structure a fresh look, whilst ensuring its operational safety, to remain in the same quality as at installation, regular inspection and maintenance in accordance with the operations and maintenance manual is vital.
 It is also the best way to shield your investment and maximize the lifespan of your tensile membrane structures.
-This requires care, insight, skill and persistence.
+This requires care, insight, skill, and persistence.
 This is what we strive for as a business.

-Although it might be wrongly promised as a maintenance free option, it must be made clear that any tensile structure, regardless of design, type of fabric or operational usage, will need a maintenance and cleaning plan.
-Without having a tensile maintenance and cleaning system in place, you are significantly reducing the structures' lifespan, whilst at the same time refraining from any warranty offered.
+Although it might be wrongly promised as a maintenance-free option, it must be made clear that any tensile roof structure, regardless of design, type of fabric, or operational usage, will need a maintenance and cleaning plan.
+Without having tensile roof maintenance and cleaning system in place, you are significantly reducing the tensile structures' lifespan, whilst at the same time refraining from any warranty offered.

 Exterior tensile canopies are best cleaned in-situ to reduce wear on tensioning elements and other mechanical fixings.
-This may mean suitable equipment is required to gain access to the top side of the structure, but on many occasions the fabric itself can be walked upon to allow cleaning.
+This may mean suitable equipment is required to gain access to the top side of the structure, but on many occasions, the tensile fabric itself can be walked upon to allow cleaning.

-Our skilled technical team has the experience and knowledge to inspect your structure including the fabric, the frame and fixings, through which they can diagnose potential problems.
-We offer personalized solutions and can, if necessary, repair damaged structures on site.
+Our skilled work-at-height technical team has the experience and knowledge to inspect your structure including the tensile fabric, the frame, and fixings, through which they can diagnose potential problems.
+We offer personalized rope access solutions and can, if necessary, repair damaged tensile fabric structures on site.